Page 17 Photos From Alfred "Al" Krabbenhoeft

 Below are some photos and info sent to me from Alfred Krabbenhoeft.
 Alfred was with the 551st Transportation Company, 71st Trans.
 Bn., from Oct 67 to Sept 68.
 For the majority of his tour, he was a security

 guard at Newport Terminal.
-For his actions during the battle at the Newport Bridge, he was awarded the
+For his actions during the battle at the Newport Bridge, he was awarded the Army Commendation Medal with "V" Device for heroism in connection with military operations against a

 hostile force in the Republic of Vietnam.
 Thanks to Alfred and the other guards and MP's at the front gate, the terminal wasn't overrun by the VC and many lives were saved.
 The guarding of Newport Terminal is